ohowe1/SpectatorModeRewrite/readme.md

 #If this is true the message with a new version, or up to date message will appear
 update-checker: true

-# If a hostile mob is within this distance, the player will not be allowed into spectator mode
+# If a hostile mob is within this distance, the player will not be allowed into spectator mode.
+0 is off
 closest-hostile: 0

 ### Message section ###